GuttembergMachado/dora/README.md

     Dora is a document classifier.
-It can be used create classfiers from a few sample data.
-It can also be used to classify e benchmark sucess and error ratio.
-It is based on semi-spervisioned; It is based on open computer vision (opencv) and collects a fiew other techniques.
+It can be used create classfiers from sample data.
+It can also be used to classify and benchmark success and error ratio.
+It is a supervised machine learning algorithm; It is based on open computer vision (opencv) combined with other techniques.
 Written originally in VC++ is being recently ported to linux;

+    It is a console application and there's no setup required, but OpenCV should be installed.

  Usage:
    options:
       -h      	Displays this information.